ECCC-ASTD-MRD/fortran_examples/README.md

 .
 Compile error with gfortran only: name conflict between modules (when used in a derived type in a submodule)

 - example_022.F90 :
-. example of use ot the atexit() functionality
+. example of use of the atexit() functionality

 - example_023.F90 :
 .